0xk-h/leetcode-solutions/Python/2353_design-a-food-rating-system.md

 # SortedList + invert name (ascending order)

-- slowest of them all the invert func slows it
+- slowest of them all the invert func slows it. but way cheaper in terms of space compared to heap even got beats 98.83% in space
 - **Time Complexity** ->
 - **Space Complexity** ->